 As befitting a tourism marketing guru genius, you can find Anthony spending his spare time with his family either on the ski slopes, or at their tropical rainforest shack in the World Heritage Daintree Rainforest (we’re not making this up).
 You may also find him getting his hands dirty on the family hobby farm, growing vegetables, feeding the chooks and running an Airbnb.

-Ella Freestone is a communications professional specialising in creative project management and community engagement.
+Ella Freestone is a communications professional specialising in creative project management, research and community engagement.
 Passionate about storytelling and the people behind the story.
-An industry background of working with NGOs, not-for-profits as well as commercial projects.
-A lifetime experience of working on-the-ground between Indonesia and Australia in the humanitarian sector.
-Also a performing musician and songwriter, outdoor adventure nut and vegetarian cuisine enthusiast.
+An industry background of working with NGOs, not-for-profits as well as large commercial projects.
+Ella’s experience delivers the highest level of accuracy of detail in all facets of a project and ensures

 Ella leads TDA’s project coordination, creative interpretation development, digital content creation, copywriting, editing and stakeholder relationships.